jankocivic/Harvey-group/Dirac_user_guide.md

 - `qstat`: Lists all running jobs (use `qstat -u $USER` to list only your jobs).
 - `qdel <JOB_ID>`: Terminates a job; the job ID is displayed in `qstat` output.

+> [!TIP]
-_Bonus Tip:_ You can send a message to an user logged in on Dirac using the `write <USER_NAME>` command.
+> You can send a message to an user logged in on Dirac using the `write <USER_NAME>` command.
 An interactive prompt will appear, allowing you to type your message.
 After typing your message, press ENTER followed by Ctrl-C to send it.

 ## How to Submit a Job